-Work simulations bypass these flawed proxies and test for skills directly… what could be more predictive than asking candidates to perform parts of the job itself?
+But this could just as easily be a signifier of their socioeconomic background.
+And since this is difficult to separate from pure ability, we'd rather bypass these flawed proxies and test for skills directly - what could be more predictive than asking candidates to perform parts of the job itself?

-Whilst work simulations can be anything from a cognitive ability test to a culture fit assessment, ‘work sample’ are the most predictive form of assessment there is (you’ll notice they’re at the top of the chart above).
+‘Work samples’ are a type of job simulation and happen to be the most predictive form of assessment there is (you’ll notice they’re at the top of the chart above).

 Work samples are similar to ‘tell me a time when…’ interview questions.
 The key difference is that they pose questions hypothetically, so that experience isn’t necessitated.